Field Notes

 Start by identifying your biggest screening bottlenecks, then choose tools that address those specific challenges.
 Remember: the best screening tool is the one your team will actually use consistently.

-Ready to screen every applicant without phone-screening all of them?
+Ready to screen every candidate without phone-screening all of them?
 Begin with a pilot program using one of these top-rated screening tools.
 Your future self (and your candidates) will thank you.

 Sean began his career in leadership at Best Buy Canada before scaling SimpleTexting from $1MM to $40MM ARR.
 As COO at Sinch, he led 750+ people and $300MM ARR.
 A marathoner and sun-chaser, he thrives on big challenges.